magicznyleszek/portfolio-v9/categories/design.md

 To make design you will need:

-1. Detective research from CSI: Design
+1. Laboratory from CSI: Design
 2. Doodling like cray cray
 3. Evolutionary math
 4. Pretending being someone else